The best cheap fitness trackers can help you get in shape and reach your workout goals without you needing to spend hundreds of dollars.

 Of all the best cheap fitness trackers mentioned below, the Fitbit Charge 3 is our top pick.
 As noted in our Fitbit Charge 4 review, the Fitbit Charge 3 has been replaced in its lineup, but the price has dropped to $99 as retailers clear their inventory.
 It sports a display with a touchscreen that responds instantly to swipes and taps.

-The Fitbit Inspire HR is another top choice for shoppers.
+The Fitbit Inspire 2 is another top choice for shoppers.
 As an entry-level fitness tracker, it covers all the basics: it costs $100, offers heart-rate monitoring and step-counting, and sports a comfortable, compact design.
-For the price, the Inspire HR is the best you can buy, although you should check out the best Fitbits for more options from the popular fitness tracking brand.
+You should check out the best Fitbits for more options from the popular fitness tracking brand.

 The best cheap fitness trackers you can buy today

 The Fitbit Charge 3 was once one of the best fitness trackers overall, but is now our top pick among the best cheap fitness trackers because of its new price.
-Though it originally cost $150, Fitbit lowered it to $99 due to the release of the next-gen Fitbit 4.
+Though it originally cost $150, you can now find it for $99 due to the release of the next-gen Fitbit 4.
 Don't be fooled — the Charge 3 is still an excellent wearable for working out.

 Read our full Fitbit Charge 3 review.